Things to Do in Florence, Italy

 Filled with culture, cuisine, and history there is virtually no end to all the amazing things to do in Florence.

 There is no doubt that the culture-haven that is Florence will capture any art-lover’s heart.
-Beyond art, there’s also a feast of architecture, fashion, food, history and adventure to dig into; you’ll never run out of things to do in Florence.
+Beyond art, however, there are a lot of other attractions tourists and visitors must see in Florence.
+With incredible architecture, fashion, food, history and adventure to dig into you’ll never run out of things to do in Florence.

 Strolling over the gorgeous bridges and ancient streets as famous names such as Da Vinci, Michelangelo and Dante might have done centuries ago, it is easy to see why the historic city centre of Florence is a UNESCO heritage site.